 Dance Institute of Washington is organized into divisions that guarantee a progressive learning experience as students develop through our program.

 Training at the Dance Institute of Washington begins in the Early Division.
-This division has 3 levels: First Position I, II, and III.
-Early Division is an intentionally creative realm that is age appropriate.
-The overall objective is to engage in and enjoy dance, while building a basic foundation of movement.
+This division has 4 levels: First Position I, First Position II, Plié I, and Plié II.
+Early Division is an intentionally creative realm that is age-appropriate.
+The overall objective is to engage in and enjoy dance while building a solid foundation of balletic movement.
 This division focuses on imaginative play, coordination, energy words, spatial awareness, directionality, balance, and motor skills.

 Note: All young dancers must be potty-trained in order to participate in our Early Division.

 The Lower Division consists of 4 levels: Tendu I, II, III, and IV.
-In this division, we introduce clear dance genres and have higher expectations of students so that we can effectively teach these genres.
-At this stage, our instructors begin to give specific support to the students so that they execute movements correctly and minimize the risk of injury long-term.
+In this division, we introduce additional dance genres and have higher expectations of students so that we can effectively teach these styles.
+At this stage, our instructors begin to provide extensive support to the students so that they understand how to correctly execute movements and minimize the risk of injury long term.

-Successful completion of the Lower Division means that a student has a serious approach to their training, proper class etiquette, and a firm grasp on basic technique in dance.
+Successful completion of the Lower Division means that a student has a serious approach to their training, proper class etiquette, commitment, and a firm grasp of basic techniques in dance.

 Upon entry to our Middle Division, students begin cultivating their personal development.
 Middle Division consists of 3 levels: Relevé I, II, and III.
-They are introduced to Ballet Theory and expand their genre training to include African, Hip Hop, Repertoire, and more.
+They are introduced to Ballet Theory and expand their genre training to include African, Modern, Repertoire, and more.

-Our male students in this division transition into classes with our male faculty that explicitly focus on the male physiology as it relates to dance.
-Our female students are introduced to pre-pointe and beginner pointe classes.
-In order to complete the middle division, female students must pass and complete beginner pointe training; it is a prerequisite.
+Our female-identifying students are introduced to pre-pointe and beginner pointe classes.
+In order to complete the middle division, female-identifying students must pass the end-of-the-year assessment and complete beginner pointe training; this is a prerequisite.

 Input your search keywords and press Enter.